 “Our purpose is to unite the world through sport to create a healthy planet, active communities and an equal playing field for all.”

 The best part about Nike’s company manifesto is that it isn’t static — it lives and breathes.

 The page shares links to the latest articles and programs that uphold Nike’s brand values, proving that it doesn’t just claim to believe these values; it actually lives them out on a daily basis.

 2. Holstee: Transcending a Brand

-What sets their manifesto apart is how it transcends the company and can resonate with anyone.
-It does exactly what a manifesto is meant to do — it proclaims how they want to live, professionally and personally.
+What sets Holstee’s manifesto apart is how it transcends the company and can resonate with anyone.
+It does exactly what a manifesto is meant to do — it proclaims how the team wants to live, both professionally and personally.

 “Unity is strength.
 Knowledge is power.
 Attitude is everything.”

 Livestrong’s manifesto is written for those needing a rallying cry.
-They don’t waste time with any fluffy language.
-Their manifesto clearly identifies who their brand is talking to and what tone they present to that audience.
+It doesn’t waste time with any fluffy language.
+The manifesto clearly identifies who the brand is talking to and what tone it wants to present to that audience.